FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Tutorials.md

 ## HTML Tutorial

 1. Complete the "Creating the content" tutorial under "Tutorials."
-   - The `index.html` file you create an be opened in Firefox by entering `file:///home/fd2dev/FarmData2` into the URL and then navigating to your `index.html` file.
+   - The `index.html` file you create can be opened in Firefox by entering `file:///home/fd2dev/FarmData2` into the URL and then navigating to your `index.html` file.
+2. Auto format the document.
+   - `Shift-Ctrl-I` is the command to auto format in VSCodium in the FD2 Development Environment.
+   - Use this on every file frequently and always immediately before you commit.
-2. Commit the result to your feature branch for this assignment.
+2. Commit your work to your feature branch.
    - Be sure to use a descriptive commit message.
    - The [Git/GitHub Reference](../GitReference/GitReference.md) may be handy here if you don't remember the commands.